pablgonz/travis-ci-latex-pdf/README.md

 Following a [TeX Stackexchange answer from the TeXnician](https://tex.stackexchange.com/a/459487/98850) and the official docs at https://wiki.contextgarden.net/ConTeXt_Standalone#Single_user_installation it is not too difficult to install ConTeXt (and cache the installation).

+As an alternative, you could use a Docker image, for example one from https://gitlab.com/islandoftex/images/context

 In this repository there is an example for Github Actions, see [.github/workflows/context.yml](.github/workflows/context.yml), but it should be easy to extend to other build systems as well.

 ## Usage of the Github Action